Stwissel/Excel2XML/README.md

 ## Syntax

-`java -jar excel2xml.jar -i somefile.xslt [-o somefile.xml] [-e] [-s] [-w3,4]`
+`java -jar excel2xml.jar -i somefile.xlsx [-o somefile.xml] [-e] [-t template.xslt] [-s] [-w3,4]`

 ## Parameters

 <ul>
- <li>-i the input file in xslx format</li>
+ <li> -i the input file in xslx format</li>
- <li>-o the output file.
+ <li> -o the output file.
 If missing same name as input, but extension xml</li>
- <li>-e generate empty cells.
+ <li> -e generate empty cells.
 If missing: cells without data are skipped</li>
- <li>-s generate a single file for the whole workbook.
+ <li> -s generate a single file for the whole workbook.
 If missing: creates one file per sheet, uses sheet name as file name</li>
- <li>-w comma separated list of sheets to export.
+ <li> -w comma separated list of sheets to export.
 Starts at 0.
 If missing: exports all sheets.
 Instead of sheet number, sheet names can be used</li>
+ <li> -t optional xslt template, will run against the XML.
+Adjust your output file name (extension) accordingly
 </ul>

  This isn't a sophisticated tool, but an itch I had to scratch.